-My weekend breakfast might include some steamed fresh vegetables, Eden Organic Beans (Adzuki beans are pictured), a two-egg omelet with a little sharp cheddar cheese from grass feed cows.
+My weekend breakfast might include some steamed fresh vegetables, Eden Organic Beans (Adzuki beans are pictured), and a two-egg omelet with a little sharp cheddar cheese from grass feed cows.
 (Old Crock Australian cheese is my favorite.)
-A few slices of avocado with good olive oil is always welcome on my plate.
+A few slices of avocado with good olive oil are always welcome on my plate.

-Late in the day meals, may be very light, including only charred brussels sprouts with shavings of that wonderful cheese and aged balsamic vinegar.
+Late-in-the-day meals may be very light, including only charred brussels sprouts with shavings of that wonderful cheese and aged balsamic vinegar.
 If I have a small breakfast, I will have more food for my afternoon meal.
 Baked sweet potatoes are a favorite at any time of the day.
 I always use spices, herbs, good olive oil, and aged balsamic vinegar.

 When I trim vegetables, or some of them start to go soft, I simmer them with filtered water to create a delicious herbed vegetable broth.
 Strain it through a sieve and keep it in the refrigerator for a few days.
 You can use the aromatic broth to steam or saute vegetables.

 My grocery basket usually includes only fresh fruit and vegetables.
 I drink a glass of filtered water with fresh lemon every morning.

 Some pilates, yoga, hiking, swimming, biking, or long brisk walks have always been part of my day.
 When I work too many hours and don’t allow myself the time to exercise and eat well, I always pay the price with declining health, poor sleep, and weight gain.